bermi/snapdir/README.md

 ![verify status]

-[Snapdir] combines [dirfest] ability to capture the structure, integrity checksums and permissions of directories and their contents with remote backends like [ssh], [s3]/[b2] and [HTTP] for persisting and distributing snapshots.
+[Snapdir] combines [snapdir-manifest] ability to capture the structure, integrity checksums and permissions of directories and their contents with remote backends like [ssh], [s3]/[b2] and [HTTP] for persisting and distributing snapshots.

 With [Snapdir] cli you can implement [content-addressable storage applications], [hierarchical storage management (HSM)] and